tgriesser/checkit/README.md

 - `CheckIt` is now renamed `Checkit`
 - Flipped the `validations` and `target` arguments, so the syntax is now `Checkit(validations).run(input)` rather than `Checkit(input).run(validations)`, allowing for re-use of the validation objects.
-- Lots of other internal changes, probably too many to list.
+- Tons of other internal changes, probably too many to list, pretty much a rewrite from 0.1.0

 #### 0.1.0